 '''

-[4]: ff = "sst.mon.mean.nc"
+ff = "sst.mon.mean.nc"

 ds = nc.open_data(ff)

 ds.spatial_mean()

 ds.plot()

-4.8.1 Internal: ncplot
+'''

+4.9.1 Plotting internals

-Plotting is carried out using the ncplot package.
+Plotting is carried out using the ncplot package. ncplot will look at the dataset and identify a suitable plotting method.
+This is carried out internally using hyplot.
 If you come across any errors, please raise an issue here.